 Indeed, modern machine vision has a barrier to entry.
 Without a background in computer vision, it can be challenging to understand where to start.
 The usual first question is: to build custom or buy the ready solution?
 Unfortunately, only a few well-established catered solutions for the manufacturing industry utilize modern computer vision.
 Thus, buying could not be an option for anything exceeding the simplest use cases.

 That said, modern computer vision in manufacturing requires a considerably diverse skill set (machine learning, software development, computer science) from the team aiming to build in-house solutions.
 Moreover, the manufacturing sector is still controlled by the old hat, and innovations are hard to come by, making the building option challenging to pull off.
-Thus, if your company turned to the new era of ML automation, it might be a good idea to check out and hire outsourced experts in computer vision services.
+Thus, if your company turned to the new era of ML automation, it might be a good idea to check out and hire outsourced experts in computer vision development.